nudibranchrecords/hedron/README.md

 1. Close any instance of Hedron
 2. Run `pnpm dist`.
 This will go through all checks and builds, then create executables for windows, mac, linux

+## Using example project

+If you're running this repo using `pnpm dev`, you can happily point Hedron to the example project and it will be fine.
+If you're sending the project elsewhere (e.g. for distribution as part of app version), the project needs to be built differently.
+This is because `pnpm` uses symlinks in `node_modules`.

+Build and zip the example project with `pnpm build:example` and it will be created at `dist` in the root of this repo.
+This will also happen automatically with `pnpm dist`

 ## Update Hedron version

 Run `npx lerna version`.
 This bumps all versions across packages.
 While in alpha, we want to choose the "Custom Prerelease" option.
 This will keep the format of `1.0.0-alpha.x`, where only `x` gets bumped (as major/minor/patch makes no sense).